Skip to main content

 Can I use Xyzal and Zyrtec with alcohol?

-You should not drink alcohol while taking Xyzal or Zyrtec, because the combination can affect alertness and cause impairment.
+You should not drink alcohol while taking Xyzal or Zyrtec because the combination can affect alertness and cause impairment.
 You should also not take CNS depressants, such as sleeping medications or anxiety medications, with Xyzal or Zyrtec.

-Can I take Xyzal or Zyrtec together?
+Can I take Xyzal and Zyrtec together?

 Generally, these drugs should not be taken together.
 They are very similar and treat the same conditions.
 Taking them together would not make the treatment more effective, and could increase the risk of impairment (for example, while driving).
 The combination could also increase the risk of central nervous system (CNS) depression—a slowing down of brain activity, which could cause dizziness and drowsiness, slowed heart rate, and slowed breathing.